skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 the north, since it is pointing right at them and probably tied to the door in some way.

-Thordek wants to smash it, but Eomer has him back off so he can try to disable it.
+Thordek wants to smash it, but Eomier has him back off so he can try to disable it.
 He fails and sets it off.
 He tells Thordek to smash the trap.
 Thordek walks over and whacks into the center of the mechanism with his hammer.
 Bam!
-Four arrows shoot out over Eomer's head and into the opposite wall.
+Four arrows shoot out over Eomier's head and into the opposite wall.
 Thordek tries again and breaks the mechanism.

-Eomer now moves onto the door.
+Eomier now moves onto the door.
 He tries to pick the lock but manages to fail again.
 It is jammed.

 Skeeve tells everyone to stand back, and then uses flaming sphere to